 Weddings at St. John’s are first and foremost Christian services of worship.
 Therefore, the liturgy, music, and attire (for both men and women), and the service itself are to be respectful of the religious nature of the service.

 2. First Steps

 You’ve taken the first step in visiting our website for this information.
 Your primary point of contact is to be the Pastor.
 So, your next step is to set up an initial appointment with the Pastor to meet you.
-The Pastor will meet with you and help you, not only design a worshipful wedding service, but also help you build the foundation for a strong and long-lasting marriage.
+Please call (847) 662-4446 to speak with the Pastor.
+The Pastor will meet with you and help you, not only to design a worshipful wedding service, but also help you build the foundation for a strong and long-lasting marriage.
 The Pastor will also direct you to others involved in your celebration.